 Occasionally, only one area of the maturing process of puberty begins on its own.

 When only breast development is involved it is known as premature thelarche.
 If there is only body hair or pubic hair development, it is known as premature adrenarche or pubarche.

 These conditions occur more often than true central early puberty, and there is a difference between how they are managed.
-About 4-5% of girls from all ethnic backgrounds had early puberty in 1997.

 What problems are associated with early puberty in girls?